LoniQin/deep_learning_notebooks/README.md

 # Deep Learning Notebooks
 This project collects jupyter notebooks about deep learning in different topics with different frameworks.
 I think jupyter notebook is a great tool.
 When writing jupyter notebooks, we can express our ideas in words and realize our ideas in code at the same time.
 It's worth noting that there are some useful [materials](https://github.com/LoniQin/deep_learning_notebooks/blob/master/materials.md) that may help you boost your deep learning process.
 ## What do you work on this project for?
-- I font of it.
+- I am font of it.
 - Although I am an amateur for now, being an AI Engineer is my career goal.
 - Showing the ability of Deep Learning, so we have a big picture on what Deep Learning can do.
 - Keeping what I learn so I have a systematic knowledge on Deep Learning and be an expect on this field in the future.